kofifus/New/README.md

 <br/>
  - Create instances with inst=MyClass.New(...) instead of inst=new MyClass(...)

- - Remember to return the ctor with the public interface.
-The ctor will not be available after construction ends.
+  - You cannot use shorthand (arrow) syntax for private methods.

- - You cannot use shorthand syntax for private methods.
+ - 'this' inside the constructor ('class' function) is the instance and can be stored for later if needed (see 'self' in the example). 'this' is 'undefined' inside all other private methods.
+You really only need to store 'this' in order to pass it back in event callback etc, don't use 'this' ! use closures .... before ES6 'this' was a necessary evil, now it is simply evil.

- - 'this' inside 'ctor' is the instance and can be stored for later if needed (see 'self' in the example). 'this' is 'undefined' inside all other private methods.
-Don't use 'this' ! use closures .... before ES6 'this' was a necessary evil, now it is simply evil.
+ - This pattern is not meant to work well with inheritance, that is an object created with Derived.New() cannot access methods from Base.
+Instead it supports composition (see [here](https://javascriptweblog.wordpress.com/2010/12/22/delegation-vs-inheritance-in-javascript/)).

- - This pattern does not work well with inheritance, that is an object created with Derived.New() cannot access methods from Base.
-Personally I am trying to avoid inheritance (see [here](https://javascriptweblog.wordpress.com/2010/12/22/delegation-vs-inheritance-in-javascript/)) and use composition.
+ - Like any method that does not use prototypes, every instance will hold all it's private methods.
+Because of that methods such as this are not suitable when many instances of the 'class' are created.

 ## Example ##
 <br/>